u3563712/group_project/README.md

 4. Program codes in multiple files
 The mine sweeper program will be separated into several function section with multiple files.

+Testing environment:
+We have tested on academy server academy11 and the program works fine.

 How to compile?
 1. input the text in the Makefile document to complie the program